imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-08-02-boobs-belly-and-baby.md

 >
 >
-> I along with every breastfeeding mom out there, is absolutely Nuts! (in a good way of course)
+> I, along with every breastfeeding mom out there, am absolutely NUTS! (in a good way of course)

 **8 weeks later and I am "crazily" still at it!** My body seems to be adjusting to the "New Normal". **However, I give myself full permission at any time to pull the plug on this whole operation!**